 Notes

-1 This is a compilation of the Western Australian College of Teaching Act 2004 and includes the amendments made by the other written laws referred to in the following table 1a, 2.
+1 This reprint is a compilation as at 22 November 2013 of the Western Australian College of Teaching Act 2004 and includes the amendments made by the other written laws referred to in the following table 1a, 2.
 The table also contains information about any reprint.

 Compilation table